cisco/cisco-network-puppet-module/README.md

 Hostname or address of the Syslog server.
 Valid value is a string.

 ##### `time_stamp_units`
-The unit to log time values in.
+The unit of measurement for log time values.
 Valid values are 'seconds' and 'milliseconds'.

 ## Limitations